Analysis | What Jan. 6 filings suggest about Dec. 19 and Trump’s ‘will be wild!’

 A review of all of those documents suggests that one particular day played an outsize role on the path to the day’s violence: Dec.
 19, 2020 — the day on which President Donald Trump tweeted his encouragement for people to show up with the promise that it would be “wild.”

 The importance of that tweet is admittedly obvious.
-In the abstract, it was the president of the United States encouraging his supporters — tens of millions of them, as per the election held a month prior — to come protest the election results.
+In the abstract, it was the president of the United States encouraging his supporters — tens of millions of them, as per the election held a month prior — to come to protest the election results.
 For all of his efforts after the fact to cast his encouragement as centrally peaceful, that Dec.
 19 tweet makes clear that he expected — or embraced — some level of static.
 It had immediate specific importance, too: Soon after the tweet was sent, supporters who had been elevating the “stop the steal” mantra stood up a new website centered on gathering near the Capitol on Jan.
 6. It was called WildProtest.com.

 What’s less clear is the extent to which Dec.
 19 triggered a broader focus on Jan.
 6. Did Trump’s message trickle down to the grass roots tangibly?
-Or was there just a slow buildup, one either already underway or that would emerge later?
+Or was there just a slow buildup, one that either was already underway or would emerge later?

 Last month, I looked at the paths two extremist groups — the Oath Keepers and the Proud Boys — took to get to the Capitol on that day.
 What struck me then was that the Proud Boys only seemed to coalesce around Jan.
 6 in the aftermath of Trump’s tweet.
 Was that true of others as well?

 To answer that question, I downloaded each of the documents hosted at the Justice Department’s Jan.
 6 Capitol Breach Cases page and converted them to readable text.
 Then I ran a brute force search for each date from Nov.
 1, 2020, to Feb.
-1, 2021, allowing me to remove duplicates (searching for “November 1” would also catch “November 10”).
+1, 2021; this allowed me to remove duplicates (searching for “November 1” also would catch “November 10”).

 Looking solely at the period from Nov.
 4, 2020, (the day after the election) until Jan.
 5, 2021, (the day before the riot), I found that dates were mentioned more than 2,800 times.
 And, among those, two particular dates stood out: Dec.
 12 and Dec.
 19, 2020.